worldveil/dejavu/README.md

     ./mp3
 ```

 The testing scripts are as of now are a bit rough, and could certainly use some love and attention if you're interested in submitting a PR!
+For example, underscores in audio filenames currently [breaks](https://github.com/worldveil/dejavu/issues/63) the test scripts.

 ## How does it work?